 MARC Train - 93%

 Mobility - 92%

 OTP Improvement Plan: Improving Local Bus OTP will be the main focus to better serve the largest number of riders.
-Governor Hogan announced BaltimoreLink.
-A redesign of MTA’s Baltimore local bus service to improve transit schedules, making them more realistic and in line with current ridership, and traffic patterns.
+Data driven analysis guides the decision making process when it comes to improving OTP.

 The following list describes abbreviations and terms, and provides notes to clarify language used on this web page.

-- Mode – A type of transit service.
-The MTA has six modes (Commuter Bus, Light RailLink, LocalLink, MARC Train, Metro SubwayLink and MobilityLink).
+- Mode - A type of transit service.
+MDOT MTA has six modes (Local Bus, Metro SubwayLink, Light RailLink, MARC Train, Commuter Bus, and MobilityLink).

-- Ridership – A measure of passenger trips on an MTA mode.
-The industry term is ‘unlinked-passenger-trips.’
-It should not be confused with the number of people who ride the MTA’s service because a single person tends to ride the system multiple times a day.
-Likewise, because the MTA does not track people as they move through the system, a person who transfers from one bus to another is counted as two distinct rides.
+- Ridership - A measure of passenger trips on a mode.
+The industry term is "unlinked-passenger-trips."
+It should not be confused with the number of people who ride MDOT MTA's service because a single person tends to ride the system multiple times a day.
+Likewise, because MDOT MTA does not track people as they move through the system, a person who transfers from one bus to another is counted as two distinct rides.
 This is in line with how transit systems report ridership across the nation.